 What does a typical day as a trainee at Vinson & Elkins consist of?

-I am currently sat in energy transactions and projects, where our lawyers are equally at home advising across project development, project finance or energy M&A matters.
+During my time in the energy, transactions and projects practice, our lawyers are equally at home advising across project development, project finance or energy M&A matters.
 As such, the work is incredibly varied; an M&A deal may see me liaising with counsel in Equatorial Guinea in relation to the acquisition of offshore exploration and production assets, whereas projects work may involve drafting contracts for the engineering and construction of a major waterways project in Central America.
-Recently I’ve been getting involved with the firm’s diversity council, too – we’ve got some really exciting initiatives on the horizon, so keep your eyes peeled!
+I have also been actively involved with the firm’s diversity council – we’ve got some really exciting initiatives underway!

 How much involvement do trainees have in the deals and transactions they are assisting on at Vinson & Elkins?